cameraui/docs/install/index.md

 - **Linux** → **[Docker](/install/docker)** (or **[Proxmox](/install/proxmox)** if you run it).
 This is the recommended way to run a dedicated Linux server, with GPU acceleration.
 - **Just want to watch on your phone?** → the **[mobile apps](/install/mobile)**.
 You'll still need a server running somewhere.

-The desktop app is both the simplest way to get started and a fully capable always-on server.

 ## Choose a method